 - This involves striving to be more like Christ each and every day of your life.
 A life of growing and changing.

-Becoming a Christian is something each person must do for themselves.
+Becoming a Christian is something you must do for yourself.
 No one else can make this decision for you.
 It is not something you do after you get your life in order.
 It is something you do because you realize only God can change your life.

 Are you ready to accept the gift of eternal life that Jesus is offering right now?
 Are you ready to follow Jesus as your Savior and Lord?
-If so, then repent of your sins and place your faith in Jesus alone for salvation.
-You must commit your life to Him as Savior and Lord.
+Are you ready to confess and forsake your sin and receive the forgiveness that is found in Christ?
 If you are ready to receive the gift of eternal life, then trust in Jesus right now.

 Go to God in prayer.
 Admit to Him that you are sinner and in need of a Savior.
 Thank Him for sending His Son, Jesus Christ.
 Tell Him that you repent of your sins and receive Jesus as your Savior and Lord.
 Ask Him to fill you with His Holy Spirit.
 Ask Him to empower you, to change you, and to help you live an obedient and Godly life.
 Ask Him to save you and come into your life.

 As a new believer in Christ you must begin to grow daily in your knowledge and understanding of the Lord.
-You must develop Godly disciplines in your life that will allow you to put off the old life and put on the new life in Christ.
+You can start with understanding that the Bible is the Word of God.
+It is absolutely true and has all the means to help you grow in your understanding of Him and how it is you can live an obedient and joyful Christian life.
+As you read, study, and meditate on the Word, you must develop Godly disciplines in your life that will allow you to put off the old life and put on the new life in Christ.
 You can experience this new life as you begin to live out these disciplines:

 Prayer: Pray daily.
 Speak to God in a real and personal way throughout the day.

 Worship: Give God the praise that He deserves.
 Love the Lord you God with all your heart, soul, and mind.